Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 `pip install -r requirements.txt`

 ### Step 5 - Run the Program
-Now that configuration is finished and requirements have been installed we can finally start the script:
+Now that configuration is finished and requirements have been installed, we can finally start the script:

 `python main.py`